rrdelaney/bs-loader/README.md

 ```

 We will also need `reason-react`, and `bs-platform`.
 You can install `bs-platform` globally and
-optionally use `npm link` to the link the binary, or install `bs-platform` as a devDependency.
+use `npm link` to the link the binary, or install `bs-platform` as a devDependency.
 Your `package.json` should look something like this:

 ```json